 Deepening roots in the Pioneer Valley

-After years of searching with the support of the Kestrel Land Trust, The Food Bank is now the proud owner of its second Food Bank Farm… and probably the only one of the 200 food banks nationally to do so.
+After years of searching with the support of the Kestrel Land Trust, The Food Bank is now the proud owner of its second Food Bank Farm… and probably the only one of the 200 food banks nationally.
 This new 142-acre farm in Hadley builds on the success of our first Food Bank Farm also in Hadley.
 It represents our unique approach to food banking not to rely exclusively on donated food from food retailers and commodities from state and federal governments.
 Instead, it is an investment in local farmland for farmers to strengthen our local food economy while also providing a reliable source of healthy organic food for those who need it most—especially during these difficult times.

-How the farm will work
+How the new farm works

 Like the existing 59-acre Food Bank Farm, which we have owned since 1992, we contract local farmers who grow organic vegetables for the community, including households at risk of hunger.
 In lieu of cash rent, The Food Bank receives a share of the harvest, agreed upon in advance.
-In this case, instead of partnering with a Community Supported Agriculture (CSA) farmer who sells shares to shareholders, the farmers of the new Food Bank Farm 2.0 will sell most of their share of the harvest to schools in high-poverty school districts.
+In this case, instead of partnering with a farmer who sells shares to shareholders, the farmers of the new Food Bank Farm will sell most of their share of the harvest to schools in high-poverty school districts.

 Funding and preservation